Curriculum Notes Year 8

 Overview

-In Design and Technology, pupils will develop their design and making skills by undertaking practical and theoretical assignments through classwork and homework tasks.
+In Design and Technology, pupils will develop their design and making skills by undertaking practical and theoretical assignments through classwork tasks.
 Pupils will learn about the design process, properties of a variety of materials and will develop skills using computer aided design software to manufacture several functional prototypes.

 Through the Year 8 Design and Technology programme of study, pupils are encouraged to be more independent with design ideas and push the boundaries of creativity with innovative solutions.